cssilva99/aws_eks_deployment_via_console/README.md

-# AWS EKS: Deployment & Minimum Availability
+# AWS EKS: Deployment
+# Video Tutorial

 This repository contains resources and guides based on the video tutorial regarding how to manage deployment availability within **Amazon EKS**.